SamuelePolimi/robopy/README.md

 - [x] Integrate Dynamo Scale
 - [x] Move to Python 3
 - [x] General interface with other robots
+- [x] Voice commands
 - [ ] Better guide, finer documentation
 - [ ] Exposition of shell commands
 - [ ] Gui interface for status and commands
 - [ ] Integration with cameras
 - [ ] Integration with OpenCV
-- [ ] More common interfaces for Robots, and for Hardware
+- [x] More common interfaces for Robots, and for Hardware
-- [ ] Generalize more Observers
+- [ ] Further generalize Observers
 - [ ] Remove Movement Primitives and use them only from ROMI
 - [ ] Visualization class (at least for trajectories)
 - [ ] Would be nice an integrazion with Simulators (CoppeliaSim, MuJoCo)